 You won’t miss the meat with these incredibly tender, flavorful lentil meatballs cooked in a rich Italian tomato sauce and spaghetti!
 This is pure vegetarian comfort food!
-If you love this, you will also love this Baked Spaghetti and Classic Spaghetti and Meatballs.
+If you love this, you will also love these BBQ Meatballs, Baked Spaghetti and Classic Spaghetti and Meatballs.

 Having been raised in a Southern household, I grew up eating more than my fair share of meat and seafood.
 Smothered pork chops, fish frys’ and fried chicken were all a part of our regular dinner rotation.
 Now, I don’t regret any of those devilishly delicious bites but as I’ve gotten older, I’ve changed my ways a bit.
 Prioritizing my health has been, and will continue to be, very important.